Monday, 16 July 2012

 At the tiny settlement of la Vilatte, we stopped to admire a garden planted with rows of vegetables and flowers, displaying all the love and industry that a true gardener is capable of.
 There was even a rustic greenhouse covered with plastic.

-He wanted to know whether we had a house in France, and when we said no, he urged us to buy one, as houses were extremely cheap at that moment in the Creuse.
+He wanted to know whether we had a house in France, and when we said no, he urged us to buy one in this area, as houses were extremely cheap at that time in the Creuse.

 It was time to inform him that we were not English, not even American, but from the other side of the world entirely.
 He found this very remarkable, but then mentioned that his daughter had actually been to Australia for a holiday, which was remarkable to us, as French people do not generally travel far.